nwg-piotr/EistReturns/README.md

 Installation
 ===============

+**Arch / Arch-based Linux**

+Please install the **eist-returns** package from the AUR.
+Also the PKGBUILD file in the [arch](https://github.com/nwg-piotr/EistReturns/tree/master/arch) directory is always up to date.

 **Windows**

 Download [eist-returns.exe](https://github.com/nwg-piotr/EistReturns/raw/master/windows/eist-returns.exe) file,
 move anywhere, double click to run.
 If your computer has no Java Runtime Environment installed, you’ll be asked to download and install it from Oracle.

-**Arch / Arch-based Linux**

-Download the latest package from the [arch directory](https://github.com/nwg-piotr/EistReturns/tree/master/arch)

-Open Terminal, navigate to Downloads folder and install:

-`sudo pacman -U eist-returns-0.0.x-x-x86_64.pkg.tar`

-Replace `0.0.x.x` with corresponding numbers from the file you've just downloaded.

-The game was tested with vanilla Arch, Antergos and Manjaro Linux.